damaki/tux/README.md

 programming language with proof of absence of common runtime errors and some functional correctness properties.

-> :warning: Tux is currently in early development.
-Its API is considered
+## Project Status

-> unstable and breaking changes may be made at any time.
+Tux is currently in the initial project setup phase.
+A small number of cryptographic primitives have already been implemented, but the documentation and verification processes are not yet fully set up.
+The API is considered unstable until the 1.0.0 release and breaking changes are likely until then.

 ## Supported Primitives